|

 mum in “On the Buses”, in the 1970s.
 She was

 in show business for 84 years.
-Her brother was the late
+Although not related, appeared

-Robertson Hare who starred in “All Gas and Gaitors”.
+with the late Robertson Hare who starred in “All

 - The